thibaudcolas/draftjs-filters/docs/CONTRIBUTING.md

 We welcome all support, whether on bug reports, feature requests, code, design, reviews, tests, documentation, and more.

-Please note that this project is released with a [Contributor Code of Conduct](/docs/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## Development

 ### Install

-> Clone the project on your computer, and install [Node](https://nodejs.org).
-This project also uses [nvm](https://github.com/creationix/nvm).
+> Clone the project on your computer.
+You will also need [Node](https://nodejs.org) and [nvm](https://github.com/creationix/nvm).

 ```sh
 nvm install